 In May 2011, Bill and Joyce Cummings joined a new national organization founded by Bill and Melinda Gates and Warren Buffet called "The Giving Pledge."
 As of May 2013, about 110 prominent people or couples had pledged publicly to donate at least half their assets for philanthropic purposes, either during their lifetimes or upon their deaths.
 All members either are billionaires or would be if they had not already donated most of their wealth.
 Many, including the Cummings, have pledged that they will donate (or in the Cummings' case, already have donated) 90 percent or more of their wealth.

 The Giving Pledge does not promote any particular charities or causes, and does not encourage joint or collective contributions.
 It is also 100 percent non-political, although on July 18, 2011, the Cummings, along with the Gateses, Buffet, and two dozen other Giving Pledge members, did meet in the White House.
-President Obama chaired the meeting personally for two hours, with considerable discussion on how philanthropists and government agencies might work together to accomplish more of their assets.
+President Obama chaired the meeting personally for two hours, with considerable discussion on how philanthropists and government agencies might work together to accomplish more with their assets.